Gerry Lockran

 Gerry Lockran (19 July 1942 – 17 November 1987) was a British blues singer, songwriter, poet and guitarist.

 Biography

 Early years

-Gerald Cranston Frederick Loughran was born in the Yeotmal province of the central plains of India.
+Gerald Cranston Frederick Loughran was born in the Yavatmal province of the central plains of India.
 He was the youngest of eight children, having three brothers and four sisters.
 His forefathers emigrated from Ireland to India around 1800, while his paternal grandmother was of Russian descent.
 His father Albert Loughran (known as Locky) was a Chief Inspector of Police in the Central Province of India.
 His mother, Lizzie Cranston, was born of a British father and an Indian mother.

 He spent the earliest years of his life growing up on the family farm just outside the town of Damoh, and attended Wynberg Allen Memorial School in Mussoorie, a small village in the Himalayas.

 Personal life

 After the death of Gerry's father in 1949, the Loughran family emigrated to south London, England in 1953, following the sale of the family farm.
 He took up an apprenticeship at Kingston power station, qualifying after five years as an instrument engineer.
 1963 saw the death of Gerry's mother, and also his marriage to Bobbi, whom he had first met in 1959.
 They had two sons, Jason and Jethro.

 At the end of 1981 he suffered a heart attack and stroke after which he lost the use of his left hand.

 He died on 17 November 1987, after another heart attack.